fis/aoc/readme.md

 passing.

-There is a certain amount of non-determinism involved in the exact sequence of messages, and especially in the idleness detection, which takes a conservative approach of requiring five unsuccessful receive attempts without an intervening send before considering a machine idle.
+There is a certain amount of non-determinism involved in the exact sequence of messages, and especially in the idle network detection, which takes a conservative approach of requiring five unsuccessful receive attempts without an intervening send before considering a machine idle.
 I imagine a coöperative multitasking approach (for example, yielding on send/receive) could be better.